Subscribe to our newsletter and receive notifications of Workshops, Trauma-Informed Practice Training and Grant opportunities.

 If you are eligible, move to step 2, Scheduling a Site Visit.

 We will be offering both in-person and virtual site visits for 2022-23.
-There may be limited availability for in-person visits so you are encouraged to schedule as early as possible.
+There is limited availability for in-person visits so if a virtual visit is also an option, let us know by adding that option on the bottom of the site visit form.

 Submit your request form by Thursday, April 6, 2023 and the site visit must take place by April 28, 2023.